johanmazoyer/Asterix/source/install.rst

     $ pip install -e '.'

-If you use multiple versions/environements of python, you will need to do htis with each version of python (this should not apply to most people).
+If you use multiple versions/environements of python, you will need to do this with each version of python (this should not apply to most people).